 In November 2023, the FASB issued Accounting Standards Update 2023-07, Segment Reporting-Improvements to Reportable Segment Disclosures ("ASU 2023-07"), which requires incremental disclosures related to a public entity's reportable segments.
 Required disclosures include, on an annual and interim basis, significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit or loss, an amount for other segment items (which is the difference between segment revenue less segment expenses and less segment profit or loss) and a description of its composition, the title and position of the CODM, and an explanation of how the CODM uses the reported measure(s) of segment profit or loss in assessing segment performance and deciding how to allocate resources.
 The standard also permits disclosure of more than one measure of segment profit.
-ASU 2023-07 is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+ASU 2023-07 is effective for fiscal years beginning after December 15, 2024.
 We expect to adopt this policy effective for the fiscal year ended June 30, 2025 and are currently evaluating the impact of adopting ASU 2023-07 on our financial statements.